wzpan/comment.js/README.md

 * `client_id`(optional but recommended): the client id of your OAuth App.
 * `client_secret`(optional but recommended): the client secret of your OAuth App.

-example:
+example(You won't see this from README):

 <div id="recent-comments"></div>

 ## How to contribute

-* A Github star outweights 1000 dollar(一星胜千元).
+* A Github star outweights 1000 dollars(一星胜千元).
 * Pull requests are always welcome.
 * Your donation will encourage me to improve this project.
 Supports Alipay & Wechat Pay & BitCoin & LiteCoin & ETH.